Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,361.317611,374.51402.md

 ### Transcript

-> where I'm from I'm from the Netherlands that's where I studied as well and I
+> where I'm from I'm from the Netherlands that's where I studied as well and I moved here for coffee stain for this job